-2.4 Wiring Digital Output
+2.3 Wiring Digital Output

-The switch provides 2 digital outputs, also known as Relay Output.
+The switch provides two digital outputs, also known as Relay Output.
 The relay contacts are energized (open) for normal operation and will close for fault conditions.
-The fault conditions include power failure, Ethernet port link break or other pre-defined events which can be configured in the switch UI.
+The fault conditions include power failure, Ethernet port link break or other pre-defined events which can be configured in management UI.